-AITC has secured funding for three phases of development.
+AITC has secured funding for three phases of development since 2012.
 The Stronger Together campaign was rolled out from 2012-2014 developing the umbrella brand and communication networks for the industry.
 This was funded by Argyll & Bute Council, HIE, VisitScotland Growth Fund and Leader.

 Wild About Argyll 2017

 During 2017 AITC rolled out the Wild About Argyll campaign with funding support from A&BC and VS Growth Fund.
 This year long campaign was primarily digital and aimed at raising awareness of Argyll & The Isles as Scotland’s Adventure Coast.
 The campaign is aimed at a much younger, more active market than we traditionally enjoy and is the first genuinely pan Argyll campaign rolled out at any scale.
 The campaign was video led and featured a 12 day epic adventure across the region with Mark Beaumont - who smashed the world record for circumnavigating the globe on a bike in less than 80 Days in 2017.